mach874k/mach874k.com/content/english/_index.md

   bg_image: "images/mobile3.png"
   title: "WE BELIEVE IN GREAT IDEAS"
   content: "
-  we are currently developing two exciting games: Reality RPG and Critalia2D.
+  We are currently developing two exciting games: Reality RPG and Critalia2D.
 Reality RPG is a mobile game set in a cyber fantasy world with elements of real-world interaction.
 It is an immersive, GPS-based game that combines the best elements of Pokemon Go with character building, epic heroes, quests, guilds, parties, and strategy-based combat.
 Critalia2D is a 2D plataformer that serves as the foundation for Reality RPG, setting the stage for an unforgettable gaming experience.
 Both games are set in a unique and immersive cyber fantasy world, and we can't wait for players to join us on this journey.
   "
   button:
     enable: true